 V-BID in Action: The Role of Cost-Sharing in Health Disparities

-The existence of health disparities among specific populations has long been recognized; substantial variations in health insurance coverage, access to providers, use of specific clinical services, and patient-centered outcomes incentives-disi_15154658_288eca24488abb4aa670959056d33d2021f9952eamong different groups are well documented.
+The existence of health disparities among specific populations has long been recognized; substantial variations in health insurance coverage, access to providers, use of specific clinical services, and patient-centered outcomes among different groups are well documented.
 Differences in levels of medical knowledge and information sources, trust and skepticism, participation, social support, and resources can vary significantly by population demographic.
 Adverse effects on health care equity have also been shown to be the result of clinician judgment, healthcare facility characteristics, and cultural milieu.

 A robust evidence base has determined that the causes of these disparate outcomes are multifactorial; including race, ethnic group, income, education, and age.
 It is difficult to attribute blame to any single factor, as many of the predictors are inextricably linked.1